cippall/Maxscript/animation-tools/viewport-preview/README.md

 ## Usage

 - Click on the script shortcut.
-- A window popup will prmpt for selecting the output folder.
+- A window popup will prompt for selecting the output folder.
-- The script will begin creating preview for all cameras in the scene or only for the selected ones.
+- The script will begin creating previews for all cameras in the scene or only for the selected ones.
-- Press Escape key to intrerupt the script at any time.
-It may requiere pressing it multiple times.
+- Press Escape key to interrupt the script at any time.
+It may require pressing it multiple times.

 ## Notes